 We all know that growing hair out has the potential to get painfully awkward, but it can be done!
 Luckily, this is where you guys have the edge in this department.
 It won’t take as long for your strands to even out into a brand new look altogether.
 In the meantime, all it takes are some clever styling hacks and a couple of great, transitional styles to keep you fresh, clean and on point.

-5 Ways to Help You Grow Out Your Undercut
+How to Grow Out Your Undercut

-1. Master the man bun.
+1. Master the Man Bun

-You can’t forget your hair care regimen: A strengthening shampoo and conditioner, like Dove Men+Care Thick & Strong 2-in-1 Shampoo + Conditioner, leaves your hair thick and full-looking, not to mention hardy enough for some tugging.
-To create, simply brush the tops of your hair back to remove any tangles and gather it into a ponytail.
+You can’t forget your hair care regimen: A strengthening shampoo and conditioner, like Dove Men+Care Thick & Strong 2-in-1 Shampoo + Conditioner, which leaves your hair thick and full-looking.
+To create this style, simply brush the tops of your hair back to remove any tangles and gather it into a ponytail.
 Twist it till it resembles a rope, then coil it around itself (or if too short, just pull it through the elastic, making a knot).
 Put a hair elastic around the base of the coil, tie it around once with a figure-eight loop, and you’re done.

-2. Try a high and tight.
+2. Try a High and Tight

-4. Get a classic taper.
+4. Get a Classic Taper

-5. Go for a square cut.
+5. Go for a Square Cut